Frequently Asked Questions

 Where do you provide postpartum doula support in Washington?

-I am currently serving Bellevue, Bothell, Cottage Lake, East Renton, Issaquah, Kenmore, Kirkland, Maple Valley, Newcastle, North Bend, Sammamish, Snoqualmie, and Woodinville.
+Service areas include Bellevue, Bothell, Cottage Lake, East Renton, Issaquah, Kenmore, Kirkland, Maple Valley, Newcastle, North Bend, Redmond, Sammamish, Snoqualmie, and Woodinville.
 Virtual Consultations anywhere in the US.